Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

 They say time is the most valuable thing a person can spend, and without sounding morbid, we all eventually run out of it, so it’s important to give that time to whatever makes you happy in life.

-6. Is there anything readers should know about all the stuff you’re doing right now?
+6. Is there anything readers should know about everything you’re doing now?

 So right now, I’m doing a little more than just blogging at Magnet4Blogging.